Showing posts with label reviews. Show all posts

 David and love interest Rosemarie, both working for the royals, repeatedly tell each other that they won’t gossip or talk politics — but do little else.
 From this, we glean that Australia is thriving thanks to a modified system of voting where citizens can qualify for as many as seven votes.

 First there’s the basic vote for everyone at age 21.
 There’s a second vote for anyone with a university degree, for solicitors, doctors and commissioned officers.
 A third vote can be claimed by working outside Australia for two years, presumably acquiring a wider outlook in the process.
 A fourth vote can be won by raising two children to the age 14 without getting divorced.
-There’s a vote awarded for anyone earning an income above £5,000 a year, and a vote for officials of the recognised christian church including wardens — we’re not told which denominations, and it doesn’t seem to include leaders from other religions.
+There’s a vote awarded for anyone earning an income above £5,000 a year, and a vote for officials of the recognised Christian church including wardens — we’re not told which denominations, and it doesn’t seem to include leaders from other religions.
 Lastly, the Queen can grant an extra vote, rather like an honour.

 David is a three-vote man when we meet him and earns a fourth while in service (guess which one he gets).
-He insists that this system is far superior to that in the UK (not that he ever talks politics), ensuring a better class of politician is elected — “real men in charge” (p.
+He insists that this system is far superior to that in the UK (not that he ever talks politics), ensuring a better class of MP — “real men in charge” (p.
 89), with less influence from trades unions.
 The result is a society in which, “everybody’s got the chance to make a fortune and spend it” (p.
 72), but there’s no safety net.
 David says proudly of enterprising souls that might come from England to Australia, “if he fails he may be much worse off” (p.
 100).

 Whatever the fate of such failures, this is all presented as a great success story — a utopia.
 Did that really seem viable in 1953?
 There’s not much of the usual trappings of science-fiction in this future but technology, briefly, gets a mention to magically solve the issues of overpopulation.